-The strategy seeks to exploit the complete range of insights generated by the Loomis Sayles fixed income organization in portfolios with benchmark-aware risk and return objectives.
-Investment flexibility is primarily focused on the investment grade portion of the US fixed income markets, however, some portfolios do allow allocations to below investment grade assets.
+This strategy seeks to exploit the complete range of insights generated by the Loomis Sayles Fixed Income organization in portfolios with long duration benchmark-aware risk and return objectives.
+Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
+Portfolio duration is managed in a narrow range relative to the Benchmark.
 Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomic analysis.
-Portfolio duration is managed in a narrow range relative to the portfolio benchmark.
-Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
 Experienced portfolio managers and other fixed income professionals collaborate to identify high potential relative return investment ideas in the US fixed income markets.
-The product team then establishes strategy and constructs client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
-Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to moderate long-term risk adjusted relative investment outperformance.
+The product team uses these inputs to establish the investment strategy and construct client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
+Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to moderate longterm risk adjusted relative investment performance.
+Some clients within this strategy have permitted up to 20% of the portfolio in below investment grade assets.
+Similar restraints limit investment in non-dollar and emerging markets debt investments.